XPRNetwork/dex-bot/README.md

 [![ESLint SAST scan workflow](https://github.com/squdgy/dexbot/actions/workflows/eslint.yml/badge.svg?event=push)](https://github.com/squdgy/dexbot/security/code-scanning)

 This bot works against a single market.
 The purpose of the market making strategy is to put buy and sell orders on the DEX' order books.
-This strategy is a money losing strategy with fees taken into account.
+This strategy is probably a money losing strategy with fees taken into account.
+Use this as a reference and implement yor own trading algorithm.

-This has been tested with XPR_XUSDC & XPR_XMD markets.
+This has been tested on testnet with XPR_XUSDC, XPR_XMD, and XBTC_XUSDT markets.
+It has been tested on mainnet with XPR_XUSDC, XPR_XMD, and XBTC_XUSDC markets.

 ## Getting Started